Misc #11520

 This idiom is a Good Thing because it provides you with greater information density than if these methods simply returned the mutated receiver, since that's something to which you already have a reference.
 In the common enough case that you want to know whether something changed, you can simply use the return value rather than storing a copy of the object and comparing it before and after (potential) mutation.

-Updated by postmodern (Hal Brodigan) over 5 years ago
+Updated by postmodern (Hal Brodigan) about 10 years ago

 - Tracker changed from Bug to Misc